smiletoeveryone/intstall_raspbian_with_a_monitor/README.md

 https://www.raspberrypi.org/downloads/noobs/

-2.format your sd card as fat32 i windows 10.
+2.format your sd card as fat32 in windows 10.

-3.unzip noobs in your windows 10.
+3.unzip noobs in windows 10.

 4.copy all files you unzipped from noobs, paste into the root of your sd card.